mxriverlynn/Albacore/README.markdown

 **Step 2:** Build the gem

-In your local clone of Albacore, use the gem build command to build the latest version of the Albacore code into a gem.
+In your local clone of Albacore, use the jeweler rake tasks to build the latest version of the Albacore code into a gem.

-> `gem build Albacore.gemspec`
+> `rake gemspec`

+> `rake build`

 this will produce an 'Albacore-#.#.#.gem' file, where '#.#.#' is the version number.
 For example 'Albacore-0.0.1.gem'.